Identifying Why Your Child Is Struggling

 • Worksheets Don’t Grow Dendrites by Marcia Tate

-Many educators who follow brain research believe that there are four learning gates that need to be properly functioning for a child to have an easy time learning.
+Professionals and educators who follow brain research understand that there are four main processing areas or “learning gates” that need to be properly functioning in order for a child to have an easy time learning.

 The four learning gates are: